arun-vishwakarma/my-app/README.md

 - Finally run myapp>ng serve or ng serve --open to open the application i.e http://localhost:4200/

-This project was generated with Angular CLI version 7.1.0.

 # MyApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.4.